BalticAmadeus/ProBro/resources/markdown/manual.md

 ## 4. Fields and Indexes explorer

 -   Select table to see fields and indexes.
-Fields and Indexes are displayed in panel view.
+Fields and Indexes are displayed in the panel view.
 By default, they are on separate tabs, but can be merged by dragging.

 <img src="../images/mergeFieldsIndexes.gif" height="150">

--   In fields explorer has multi-sorting and multi-filtering options.
+-   Fields explorer has multi-sorting and multi-filtering options.
     Multi-sorting can be used by holding CTRL key and selecting preferred columns.

 <img src="../images/multisorting.gif">

 -   By selecting field rows, query columns can be shown/hidden.
+    -   RECID, ROWID fields are hidden by default.
+They can be enabled through the fields explorer.

 ## **5. Query window**